|Type||Oxford Qualification - Part-time|

 Each module involves the equivalent of 35 two-hour sessions; students must attend a minimum of 75% of these as well as the study sessions during the residential weekend.

-For each module, students will be required to complete four out of a choice of five written assignments of up to 2,500 words in length and one portfolio of work on primary sources of 5,000 words in length.
+For each module, students will be required to complete four out of a choice of five written assignments of no more than 2,500 words in length, one extended essay of no more than 5,000 words in length and one portfolio of work on primary sources of 5,000 words in length.

 Full regulations will be sent with each offer of a place.